Nintendo 64 Architecture

 The 64DD attached to the console [42].

-The magnetic medium is slower than cartridges, with transfer speeds of up to 1 MB/sec, but still faster than 4X CD-ROM readers.
-Disks are double-sided and operate at ‘Constant Angular Velocity’ (like the later miniDVD).
-The smallest readable area is called a ‘block’ and it’s half of a concentric circle.
+The magnetic medium used by the 64DD is slower than cartridges, with transfer speeds of up to 1 MB/sec - but still faster than 4x CD-ROM readers.
+The disks are double-sided and operate using Constant Angular Velocity (CAV), like the later miniDVD.
+The smallest readable area is called a block and corresponds to half of a concentric circle on the disk surface.

 Anti-piracy / Region Lock

-The anti-piracy system is a continuation of the SNES’ CIC.
-As you know, bootleg detection and region locking are possible thanks to the CIC chip (which must be present in every authorised game cartridge) [20], the Nintendo 64 improved this system by requiring different games to have a specific variant of the CIC chips.
-This makes sure the cartridge is not counterfeit or contains a CIC clone.
-The PIF performs checksum checks at the start and during gameplay to supervise the current CIC installed on the cartridge.
+The anti-piracy system is a continuation of the Super Nintendo’s CIC model.
+As you know, earlier bootleg detection and region locking were enforced by the CIC chip (which was present in every authorised game cartridge) [44].
+The Nintendo 64 enhanced this system by assigning specific CIC chip variants to individual games, ensuring that each cartridge was not a counterfeit or contained a CIC clone.

 Unused ports